ohld/igbot/README.md

 # instabot
 Cool instagram scripts for promotion and API wrapper.
 Written in Python.
 ___
 As you may know, Instagram closed it's API in summer 2016.
-This Python module can do the same thing without any effort.
-Also it has lots of example scripts to start with.
+This Python module can do the same things without any effort.
+Also it has lots of [example scripts](https://github.com/ohld/instabot/tree/master/examples) to start with.

 If you have any ideas, please, leave them in [issues section](https://github.com/ohld/instabot/issues) or in our [telegram chat](https://t.me/joinchat/AAAAAEHxHAtKhKo4X4r7xg).